Lou Anna Simon: Michigan State University

 On January 24, 2018, Simon announced her resignation from the presidency.
-Simon drew further criticism for her resignation letter, which critics felt did not take adequate responsibility for her role, instead characterizing the "blame" directed at her as a result of the case being "politicized."

-Simon signed her resignation letter with her title "John A. Hannah Distinguished Professor," a prestigious professorship most were unaware she had been awarded the previous December.
-The appointment then received criticism from numerous faculty members across the University, due to Simon's career being strictly in administrative roles with virtually no faculty experience, and on the basis of it having been a direct appointment by the trustees bypassing usual academic procedure.
+Simon signed her resignation letter with her title "John A. Hannah Distinguished Professor", a prestigious professorship most were unaware she had been awarded the previous December.
+The appointment then received criticism from numerous faculty members across the university, due to Simon's career being strictly in administrative roles with virtually no faculty experience, and on the basis of it having been a direct appointment by the trustees bypassing usual academic procedure.
 Following her resignation, Simon's contract allowed for a 12-month research leave at her full presidential salary, after which she could officially assume her faculty position in the department of educational administration.

 On November 20, 2018, Simon was charged with two felonies and two misdemeanor counts for lying to the police about her knowledge of sexual abuse committed by Nassar.
 MSU interim President John Engler announced that Simon would be taking an immediate leave of absence from the university, without pay.
-An Eaton County judge dismissed the charges against Simon in 2020.
+On May 13, 2020, Eaton County Circuit Court Judge John Maurer dismissed the charges against Simon Stating, "The prosecution did not provide evidence sufficient to give a reasonable person probable cause that Dr. Simon knew during her 2018 interview that her purported knowledge in 2014 of Dr. Nassar's name and the 'nature' and 'substance' of the complaint against him".
+Simon's attorney Lee Silver released a statement stating, "The Court’s ruling completely vindicates Dr. Simon and confirms what we have been saying from the day these charges were brought, namely, that there was not a shred of credible evidence to support these charges."
+Attorney General Dana Nessel appealed the ruling but a panel of 3 appellate judges upheld the ruling 3–0, with Nessel being highly criticized by the judges with Judge Elizabeth Gleicher stating that Nessel's investigation was a "Sham".